AnuragAnalog/Datacamp/competitions/README.md

+## Judging criteria
+This competition is for helping to understand how competitions work.
+This competition will not be judged.

 ## How to get started
 Create your most insightful analysis using Workspace, our in-browser tool to write, run, and publish data analyses.
 Once you’ve finished your work, you’ll need to publish it for review.